 • A hard external skeleton in the form of cuticle

-made of chitin and protein, that supports their body
+and protein, that supports their body

 • The body is made up from front to back of repeated segments, although these can be heavily modified.